Cultivate your first nature

 A reaction, by its very nature, is unfulfilling.
 When we react, we either suppress our natural instincts to allow someone or something outside of us to determine our thoughts and behaviour, or we are ignorant of them.

-As opposed to our second nature, which is borrowed, we would do well to cultivate what I call our 'first' nature.
-Our first nature is to act spontaneously or out of self-awareness.
+As opposed to our second nature, which is borrowed, we would do well to cultivate what I call our ‘first’ nature.
+Our first nature is to act from a deeper place of self-awareness.
 In fact, our first nature is so natural to us that it comes to us without even thinking about it.

 But that's what we're doing in other aspects of our life.
 We live in such an over-stimulated age that our emotions have become mostly reactive.
 When we react, we mostly end up doing something we don't necessarily want to do—like the things that we might say or do when we get angry.